When my attorney requested my therapist's session notes, what we found was that she had falsified them. Here's what that looked like.

 The Last Waltz

-I make my exit and never speak to her again afterwards.
+I made my exit and never spoke to her again.
+This is how it ended.

 In Which We See Each Other In Person

-I visit Sam at her Watertown office to see what it would be like to be in the room with her again.
+After months of video sessions, I drove to her office in Connecticut to see what it would be like to be in the room with her again.
 It was the beginning of the end.

 Three Months of Hell